|Guide||♦||20 Triplogs||Mine 0||0 Topics|

-This hike uses a four wheel drive road and the lightly traveled western end of the Swift Trail to create a short loop on the west side of the Pinaleno Mountains.
+This hike uses a four-wheel-drive road and the lightly traveled western end of the Swift Trail to create a short loop on the west side of the Pinaleno Mountains.
 Perks of this hike include a large aspen grove, green meadows, and views off both sides of the Pinaleno range.
-Why hike a four wheel drive road?
+So why hike a four-wheel-drive road?
 Because many people can't drive it, and the scenery can't be beat!

 State highway 366, which provides access to this hike, is closed yearly due to snow from November 15 through April 15 (or possibly later), about 12 miles before the trailhead.

-Back at the logging road junction, the four wheel drive road continues east, and soon comes to a second old logging road on the right, this one being more recognizable than the last.
-This second side road follows the creek bottom for about a half of a mile, before dead ending in the trees.
+Back at the logging road junction, the four-wheel-drive road continues east and soon comes to a second old logging road on the right, this one being more recognizable than the last.
+This second side road follows the creek bottom for about half a mile before dead-ending in the trees.

-At the north edge of the meadow, the road reenters forest, and soon stumbles upon the Swift Trail, at the Nuttall Ridge Trailhead.
+The road reenters forest at the north edge of the meadow and soon stumbles upon the Swift Trail at the Nuttall Ridge Trailhead.
 Turn left to follow the Swift Trail.

-The Swift Trail heads west, and soon reaches a saddle known as CP Flat, where there is an impressive view of bowl shaped Nuttall Canyon from the campground.
+The Swift Trail heads west and soon reaches a saddle known as CP Flat, where there is an impressive view of bowl-shaped Nuttall Canyon from the campground.
 The road passes another saddle a short distance later, where the views continue.
-The Swift Trail and this hike both reach their end at a third saddle, where the Clark Peak Trailhead is located.
+Finally, the Swift Trail and this hike both reach their end at a third saddle, where the Clark Peak Trailhead is located.